UHassam0/CI2-Noughts-Crosses/README.md

 # Noughts and Crosses

-This is a simplt noughts and crosses game wih
+This is a simple noughts and crosses game where the computer places its token randomly.
+Making it very easy

 ## Features